teshst/remove-configuration-profiles-macos/readme.md

 # Remove MacOS Configuration Profiles

 ## Purpose
-Can be used in recovery mode to automically remove and recreate the /var/db/ConfigurationProfiles directory on MacOS.
+Can be used in recovery mode to automatically remove and recreate the /var/db/ConfigurationProfiles directory on MacOS.
 This is useful when you are trying to remove MDM profiles that are locked and need to be removed.

 ## How To Use